 The Principal Investigator (PI) and Co-Principal Investigator (Co-PI) direct a research project or program and are responsible for the design, conduct, and reporting of research.
 Since the electronic system only allows one person to be listed as PI on a particular protocol, the PI is always the main point of contact between the IRB and the research team.
-Only individuals with a current faculty, staff, or student affiliation with the University of Texas at Arlington can serve as the PI of a UTA IRB protocol.
+Only individuals with a current full-time faculty, full-time staff, or student affiliation with the University of Texas at Arlington can serve as the PI of a UTA IRB protocol.